sdegutis/immaculatalibrary.com/app/model/movies/data/the-passion-of-joan-of-arc/content.md

 ---
-title: 'The Passion of Joan of Arc'
+title: The Passion of Joan of Arc
-shortTitle: 'The Passion of Joan of Arc'
+shortTitle: The Passion of Joan of Arc
 year: '1928'
 ---